Why Is the Tao Meditation Retreat So Extraordinary?

 Who Will Guide Your Experience?

-Sayong Kim became the COO of Sedona Mago Retreat in 2002.
-Earlier in his life, Sayong developed sciatic neuralgia and suffered with back pain for over ten years.
+Sayong Kim has been the COO of Sedona Mago Retreat since 2002.
+Earlier in his life, Sayong developed sciatic neuralgia and suffered from back pain for over ten years.
 While various Western and Eastern healing modalities helped, they could not cure his pain.
-He started practicing Dahn Yoga in Korea, (now called Body and Brain Yoga), and his back healed in less than three months.
+He started practicing Sun Tao, and his back healed in less than three months.
 This changed the course of his life.
-He quit the Ph.D. course he was enrolled in and set out to become an instructor of the Tao Healing Practice.
-While practicing Body and Brain Yoga in Korea, he heard about Sedona and came to Sedona Mago Retreat for the first time in 1996.
-Ilchi Lee, Dahn Yoga founder and the author of The Call of Sedona, was his guide at the time and Sayong was very impressed with his teachings.
-He worked for Body and Brain Yoga as a Dahn master and program trainer in Phoenix before accepting the position as COO of Sedona Mago Retreat.
+He quit the Ph.D. program and set out to become an instructor of the Tao Healing Practice.
+While practicing Sun Tao in Korea, he heard about Sedona and came to Sedona Mago Retreat for the first time in 1996.
+Ilchi Lee, Sun Tao and Tao Fellowship Founder, was his guide at the time and Sayong was very impressed with his teachings.
 Sayong understood that the activities of this non-profit organization could help people to live happier and healthier lives.

 Sayong’s goal is to share Tao principles and practices and to develop Sedona Mago Retreat into the top retreat center in the country.